rudiedirkx2/netlify1-hugo/site/content/_index.md

 blurb:
   heading: Beginnen
   text: >-
-    - Vraag een account aan.
+    * Vraag een account aann.

-    - Kijk rond in bestaande stukken.
+    * Kijk rond in bestaande stukkenn.

-    - Voeg je eigen stukken toe.
+    * Voeg je eigen stukken toe.
 Maakt niet uit als het al bestaat.
-Samenvoegen doen we later.
+Samenvoegen doen we laterr.
 intro:
   heading: What we offer
   text: Kaldi is the ultimate spot for coffee lovers who want to learn about their